Doncic, Porzingis lead Mavs past Clippers | Sports-Games

 Doncic, Porzingis lead Mavs past Clippers

-Luka Doncic had 28 points, eight rebounds and seven assists, and the Dallas Mavericks earned a 127-114 victory over the Los Angeles Clippers in the opening round of their Western Conference series on Wednesday at the NBA bubble near Orlando.
-Kristaps Porzingis added 23 points and seven rebounds, Tim Hardaway Jr. scored 17 points and Trey Burke finished with 16 points as the Mavericks evened the best-of-seven series at a game apiece.
+Luka Doncic had 28 points, eight rebounds and seven assists, and the Dallas Mavericks earned a 127-114 victory over the Los Angeles Clippers on Wednesday near Orlando to even their opening-round Western Conference playoff series at one win apiece.
+Kristaps Porzingis added 23 points and seven rebounds, Tim Hardaway Jr. scored 17 points, and Trey Burke finished with 16 points as the Mavericks leveled the best-of-seven series.

-Seth Curry chipped in 15 points and Boban Marjanovic, a former Clipper, hit 6-of-8 shots on his way to 13 points and added nine rebounds.
+Seth Curry chipped in 15 points and Boban Marjanovic, a former Clipper, hit 6 of 8 shots on his way to 13 points.
+Marjanovic added nine rebounds.
 Kawhi Leonard had 35 points and 10 rebounds for the Clippers.
 Lou Williams contributed 23 points, while Paul George, who was limited by foul trouble, had 14 points and 10 boards.
-Marcus Morris Sr. also had 14 points and eight rebounds.
+Marcus Morris Sr. had 14 points and eight rebounds.

 Game 3 is Friday.
 The Clippers trailed by 18 points early in the fourth quarter.
 They sliced the lead to 10 late in the game but got no closer.